heiman106/japan_workshop_2024/docs/index.md

 ###**Deadline**

-The registration deadline is **July 31st, 2024**.
-As space at the venue is limited, registration will be closed once capacity is reached.
+The registration deadline is **July 31, 2024**.
+As space at the venue is limited, registration will be closed once capacity is reached, so to secure a place at the workshop then please apply as soon as possible.

+###**Contact**

+For any questions or issues about the course, please email us PRSworkshop2024@gmail.com.

 <br />